DETLEV VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY DETLEV VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY

-Crescent Moon with earthshine, over a group of trees on a hill.
+Crescent Moon with Earthshine, seen through the branches of a tree.
 The Moon does not produce its own light, but can be seen because it reflects light.
-The bright crescent is lit by the Sun whilst the darker part is lit by 'earthshine' or sunlight reflected from the Earth.
-Earthshine is most readily observable shortly before and after a new Moon.
-When the Moon is new, the Earth appears fully lit as viewed from the Moon.
-Sunlight is reflected from the Earth to the night side of the Moon.
-The night side appers to glow faintly and the entire orb of the Moon is dimly visible.
-Composite image.
+The bright crescent is lit by the Sun whilst the rest of the surface is faintly lit by light reflected from the Earth, a phenomenon known as Earthshine.
+The Earthshine is at its brightest shortly before and after a new Moon, as the position of the Moon relative to the Earth means that more light is reflected from Earth onto the Moon at these times.

 Model release not required.
 Property release not required.